oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Scripts.md

 C# is a programming language, one of the most popular.
 You can find a C# tutorial in the Cookbook and many info on the internet, for example [here](https://learn.microsoft.com/en-us/dotnet/csharp/).

-When you click the **Run** button, the program at first compiles the script if not already compiled.
+When you click the **Run** button, LibreAutomate at first compiles the script if not already compiled.
 Cannot run if the C# code contains errors.

 Each script task is executed in a separate process, unless its role is `editorExtension`.